madve2/dance-of-bullets/DoB/ReadMe.txt

 Arrow keys to move
 C or Space to shoot (just keep pressing it, you have no reason to let it go!)
 X to turn your "slow down" ability on or off – use it to get through tight spots!
 Turns off when the blue bar is completely drained.
-Z or Y to unleash "rain of bullets" (only when the green bar is full, and then it stays enabled 'till it's drained) – use it when you need a final blow on a nasty boss.
+Z or Y to unleash "rain of bullets" (only when the red bar is full and turns green) – use it when you need a final blow on a nasty boss.
 Not only does it increase your fire rate, but also wipes all bullets off the screen.
 P to pause
 Esc to Exit
 Alt + Enter to toggle full screen.
-(The window size is determined by Config.xaml –edit that file in a text editor to change it.
+(The window size is determined by Config.xaml – edit that file in a text editor to change it.
 That's a bit more difficult than it should be, sorry for that.)

 Appendix: making your own levels
 --------------------------------